-We have kept notes on our experiences – initially more to help us with our plans to open a future home base to guests from around the globe (be it via Airbnb or other means).
-However, with many of our recent hosts new to Airbnb (or to hosting guests in general), we thought, why not share our learnings with a broader audience?
+We kept notes on our experiences – initially more to help us with our own plans to open a guest house.
+However, with many of our hosts new to Airbnb (or to hosting guests in general), we thought, why not share our learnings with a broader audience?

 Before I jump to our top five – both from a guest and a host perspective – a word of caution: This is about our learnings, based on our cultural preferences and a minimalist mindset.
 What we like may not be other people’s cup of tea (and vice versa).
 So please just keep that in mind as you (hopefully) keep reading :-).